 Earl Strikwerda Memorial Scholarship.
-Memorial contributions from the relatives and friends of Professor Earl Strikwerda have enabled the History Department to honor the memory of their former colleague with an annual scholarship of at least \$800 to a junior-year history major.
+Memorial contributions from the relatives and friends of Professor Earl Strikwerda have enabled the History Department to honor the memory of their former colleague with an annual scholarship to a junior history major.
+One \$900 scholarship was awarded for 1989-90.

 The Seymour Swets Voice Award.
-Contributions have been received by the department in memory of Seymour Swets, the founder of Calvin's Music Department.
-Interest from this fund provides an annual award of \$600 to an outstanding sophomore or junior voice student who is active in a faculty-directed vocal ensemble at Calvin, for use in the junior or senior year.
+Contributions have been received by the Music Department in memory of Seymour Swets, the founder of Calvin's Music Department.
+Interest from this fund provides an annual award of \$600 to an outstanding voice student entering the junior or senior year at Calvin College who has attended Calvin at least one year.
+Applicants will be judged on the basis of proficiency in performance, participation in an appropriate facultydirected ensemble, and grade point average (minimum of 2.5 in music).
+Students are required to take private lessons for credit in the medium for which the scholarship is granted during the year the scholarship is used (except for music education students during student teaching).